Puerto Rico: Health

-In 2017, there were 69 hospitals in Puerto Rico.
+In 2017, there were 69 hospitals.
 As of 2021, average life expectancy is approximately 82.1 years according to the CIA World Factbook, an improvement from 78.7 years in 2010.

 Reforma de Salud de Puerto Rico (Puerto Rico Health Reform) – locally referred to as La Reforma ('The Reform') – is a government-run program which provides medical and health care services to the indigent and impoverished, by means of contracting private health insurance companies, rather than employing government-owned hospitals and emergency centers.
 The Reform is administered by the Puerto Rico Health Insurance Administration.

 Culture

-Modern Puerto Rican culture is a unique mix of cultural antecedents: including European (predominantly Spanish, Italian, French, German and Irish), African, and, more recently, some North American and many South Americans.
-Many Cubans and Dominicans have relocated to the island in the past few decades.
+Modern Puerto Rican culture is a unique mix of cultural antecedents: including European (predominantly Spanish, Italian, French, German and Irish), African, and, more recently, some North American.
+In recent decades, the archipelago has established itself internationally as a prominent hub for artistic production and a global reference point for various influential figures in contemporary entertainment.
+This projection of its creative industries has positioned the territory as a cultural center with a significant global impact in proportion to its geographic size.

-From the Spanish, Puerto Rico received the Spanish language, the Catholic religion and the vast majority of their cultural and moral values and traditions.
-The United States added English-language influence, the university system and the adoption of some holidays and practices.
-On March 12, 1903, the University of Puerto Rico was officially founded, branching out from the "Escuela Normal Industrial", a smaller organization that was founded in Fajardo three years earlier.

-Much of Puerto Rican culture centers on the influence of music and has been shaped by other cultures combining with local and traditional rhythms.
+From the Spanish, Puerto Rico received the Spanish language, the Catholic religion, and the vast majority of their cultural and moral values and traditions.
+The United States added English-language influence, the university system, and the adoption of some holidays and practices.
+Much of the culture centers on the influence of music and has been shaped by other cultures combining with local and traditional rhythms.
 Early in the history of Puerto Rican music, the influences of Spanish and African traditions were most noticeable.
 The cultural movements across the Caribbean and North America have played a vital role in the more recent musical influences which have reached Puerto Rico.

-Puerto Rico has many symbols, but only the Flor de Maga has been made official by the Government of Puerto Rico.
+Puerto Rico has many symbols, but only the Flor de Maga has been made official.
 Other popular, traditional, or unofficial symbols of Puerto Rico are the Puerto Rican spindalis, the kapok tree, the coquí frog, the jíbaro, the Taíno Indian, and Cerro Las Tetas with its jíbaro culture monument.